albertvisser/scripts/readme.rst

 **covtest**

-    script to launch unittests and analyse testcoverage (using pytest and coverage.py)
+    script to launch unittests and analyse testcoverage (using pytest and coverage.py).
+Used by *run-unittests*.

 **db.py**